ZebGunmaking/tools/Stencils/Checkering/README.md

   * [12 LPI (3:1)](https://github.com/ZebGunmaking/tools/raw/main/Stencils/Checkering/12x3.pdf)
   * [12 LPI (3.5:1)](https://github.com/ZebGunmaking/tools/raw/main/Stencils/Checkering/12x35.pdf)

-At the bottom right of each page you will see a description of the current stencil, just print out what you need.
+At the bottom right of each page you will see a description of the current stencil.
 Source files are included in this directory, so if you want to remove the branding have at it.